 The congregation has to provide accommodation for the pastor.
 It is, however, at liberty to decide to either own or rent a property as manse.
 The decision to accept or not to accept the risk of property ownership lies with the congregation.

-This section sets out the various scenarios which could exist and the commercial, legal and taxation consequences for the various parties
+This section sets out the various scenarios which could exist and the commercial, legal and taxation consequences for the various parties.

 2.1.
 When a pastor lives in the manse owned by the congregation.